Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Findings

-\textbf{LLMs Dragging out Tasks.} Many participants (i.e., P1, P3, P5-P8, P10-P11, P13-P17) mention how LLMs dragging out tasks.
-For instance, participants argue that there are situations where it is faster to do by themselves, e.g.: \faComments \;\textit{``Sometimes you have [moments when you get doubtful about LLMs]: `Okay, I'm just struggling to get this done because [LLMs] it doesn't get what I'm saying.
+\textbf{Situational LLM task inefficiencies.} Many participants (i.e., P1, P3, P5-P8, P10-P11, P13-P17) reported situations where LLMs elongated rather than accelerated tasks.
+For instance, participants argue that there are situations where it is faster to do it themselves, e.g.: \faComments \;\textit{``Sometimes you have [moments when you get doubtful about LLMs]: `Okay, I'm just struggling to get this done because [LLMs] it doesn't get what I'm saying.
 So I'll just do myself'"} -- P10 [Software Engineer].

-\textbf{Degrade Code Quality.} Most of the participants (i.e., P1-P3, P5, P7-P11, P13-P22) discussed how LLMs negatively affect code quality.
-This can be caused by a weakening in their software development skills, e.g.: \faComments \;\textit{``If you fully rely on it, the quality of your code base would drop by a lot"} -- P3 [Software Engineer].
-They also highlight that LLMs may suggest solutions without taking into consideration the organisation's approach, e.g.: \faComments \;\textit{``Usually I make a lot of changes to the code as well, because there's always something [that] the LLM will miss.
-The LLM won't have the entire context of the task, or [understand] what's the future plan [adopted by] the company"} -- P10 [Software Engineer].
-LLMs can also provide wrong suggestions, e.g.: \faComments \;\textit{``Sometimes ChatGPT - I don't know if it's [related to ChatGPT] design or something [else] - [recommend] libraries or packages [which] are not compatible.
+\textbf{LLM-induced code quality risks.} Most participants (i.e., P1-P3, P5, P7-P11, P13-P22) reported risks to code quality arising from LLM-assisted development.
+These risks manifest in three ways: first, over-reliance on LLMs may weaken developers' own skills, e.g.: \faComments \;\textit{``If you fully rely on it, the quality of your code base would drop by a lot"} -- P3 [Software Engineer]; second, LLMs often lack the organisational and project context needed to produce appropriate solutions, e.g.: \faComments \;\textit{``Usually I make a lot of changes to the code as well, because there's always something [that] the LLM will miss.
+The LLM won't have the entire context of the task, or [understand] what's the future plan [adopted by] the company"} -- P10 [Software Engineer]; third, LLMs may produce incorrect or incompatible suggestions, e.g.: \faComments \;\textit{``Sometimes ChatGPT - I don't know if it's [related to ChatGPT] design or something [else] - [recommend] libraries or packages [which] are not compatible.
 What ChatGPT proposed is not compatible with the environment I work in.
 I've encountered numerous times that I have to deal with this issue, and [I] ended up wasting a lot of time."} -- P17 [Data Analyst].

-\textbf{Losing Learning Opportunities.} Fourteen participants (i.e., P2-P8, P14-P15, P17, P19-P22) mentioned the negative impact on learning due to adopting LLMs.
+\textbf{Risk of losing learning opportunities.} Fourteen participants (i.e., P2-P8, P14-P15, P17, P19-P22) mentioned the potential negative impact on learning due to adopting LLMs.
 For instance, software developers might lose interesting discussions from online forums due to adopting LLMs, e.g.: \faComments \;\textit{``from Stack Overflow, [there are] more comprehensive discussions there"} -- P8 [Software Engineer].
 Relying on LLMs to reduce effort via automation may take away valuable learning opportunities.